itsmworkbench/knowledgearticles/modules/summarise/README.md

 * The inputs are where you should store your documents.
 You can store them in subdirectories if you want, and this is preserved in the other directories
 * tika is where the data extracted from the documents by Apache Tika is stored
-* html is where the html is stored... this will be deleted soon
 * text is where the plain text is stored
 * summary is where the summaries are stored